Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices: Connections to the Shadow Prices

 \section{Connections to the Shadow Prices}

-In this section, we analyze the connections between the duality theory and the existence of the shadow price process in the frictionless market with random endowments.
-However, as we can expect, the existence of a shadow price may not be guaranteed in general and we are interested in addressing this issue by providing some reasonable sufficient conditions.
+In this section, we apply the duality theorem to study the existence of the shadow price process in the frictionless market with random endowments.
 To simplify the notation, we shall take $N=1$ and hence $q\in\mathbb{R}$.

-First, we introduce the concept of a classic shadow price in the usual sense.
+First, we introduce the concept of a shadow price in the usual sense.
 To this end, we need some preparations of definitions.
 For a fixed $\lambda$-CPS $(\mathbb{Q}, \hat{S})$, i.e., $\hat{S}\in\mathcal{S}$ and the positive initial wealth $x>0$, we define the set of self-financing and $0$-admissible trading strategies in the market without transaction costs by